denis-kralj/foundry-infrastructure/readme.md

 ## Prerequisites

 This solution assumes that you have an AWS account setup on the executing machine that has rights to create and delete AWS resources named 'default'.
+It also assumes use of gandi.net as a domain name provider that can have their DNS records updated to give a human readable URL to players for their use.

 An example file named `terraform.auto.tfvars.example` contains all variables used for the infrastructure, adjust to your own needs.
+These entries are required in either the auto.tfvars, entered in the interactive shell or as command line arguments in order for the system to work properly.

 Ansible requires several files to work:
 - a zip archive `foundry.zip` with the foundry release binary (this can be downloaded from the FoundryVTT website in the 'Purchased Software Licenses' page)
 - `cert.pem` and `key.pem` files that are used for SSL encryption of web traffic to the server

+This solution was tested with Foundry VTT v11 and is not guaranteed to work with other versions.

 ## Use